lavanyaadapa05/alexa/README.md

-content = """# Alexa Clone with SoundDevice Integration
+# Alexa Clone with SoundDevice Integration

 This project is a simple voice assistant (like Alexa) built using Python.
 It listens for commands using the microphone, processes the audio, and responds using text-to-speech.
 The assistant can play songs, tell the time, give jokes, and search Wikipedia, among other functionalities.